TheOdinProject/curriculum/javascript/computer_science/project_graph.md

 1. `getDegree(value)`: Gets the degree of a given vertex.
 This is the number of edges that are connected to that vertex.

-1. `getNeighbors(value)`: Lists all vertices that are adjacent to a given vertex.
+1. `getNeighbors(value)`: Returns an array of all the vertices that are adjacent to the given vertex.

-1. `getCommonNeighbors(value1, value2)`: Lists all vertices that are adjacent to both given vertices.
+1. `getCommonNeighbors(value1, value2)`: Returns an array of all vertices that are adjacent to both given vertices.

 #### Test Your Graph

 1. Create a new JavaScript file.
-Import both your `Graph` class or factory and the `printMatrix` function.
+Import your `Graph` class or factory.

 1. Create a new instance of your graph.